Ashish-Khatri8/NodeJS-Wallet-Task/README.md

 - Set values of environment variables in .env file.
 - $npm start (to start/ run server)

+### Also create a .env file with these details:
+- MongoURL="Your MongoDB Cluster URL"
+- PORT=3000
+- JwtSecretKey="secret key for jwt token creation and verification"
+- SendGridApiKey="Your SendGrid API Key"
+- MailSender="'SenderName' <SendGrid Verified Sender Email>"

 ## Routes:

 - Pass Authorization header value as: "Bearer JwtToken"